-To encourage breaks in play licensees should take the following measures:
+To encourage breaks in play, gaming licensees should consider the following measures:

-- Display clocks in prominent locations in the gaming area to help patrons track the passage of time. - Offer amenities including hospitality services and non-gaming forms of entertainment in areas on and off the gaming floor. - Encourage patrons to visit the GameSense Info Center. - Train employees on when and how to encourage patrons to take breaks in play. - Provide lounge or seating areas outside of a retail setting
+- Display clocks in prominent locations in the gambling area to help patrons track the passage of time - Offer amenities, including hospitality services and nongambling forms of entertainment, in areas on and off the gaming floor - Encourage patrons to visit the GameSense Info Center

+- Train employees on when and how to encourage patrons to take breaks in play - Provide lounge or seating areas other than those provided in retail and gambling settings

-3.7 ENFORCE THIRD-PARTY EXCLUSIONS
+3.8 ENFORCE THIRD-PARTY EXCLUSIONS

-In an effort to protect individuals who manifest a severe gambling disorder and are unable or unwilling to exclude themselves from an MGC licensed gaming facility, third-party exclusions will be made available.
-Licensees will enforce the exclusion of individuals who are banned from gaming establishments by an entity other than the excluded individual.
+In an effort to protect individuals who manifest a severe gambling disorder and are unable or unwilling to exclude themselves from an MGC-licensed gaming facility, third-party exclusions will be made available.
+Gaming licensees will enforce the exclusion of individuals who are banned from gambling establishments by an entity other than the excluded individual.